Financial Year ended 31 December 2018

-This has been prepared in accordance with Schedule 19 of the UK Finance Act 2016, and was approved by the Board of Inter Pipeline Europe Limited on 21 November 2017.
+This has been prepared in accordance with Schedule 19 of the UK Finance Act 2016, and has been approved by the Board of Inter Pipeline Europe Limited.

-Inter Terminals’ tax strategy applies to Inter Pipeline Europe Limited, a UK registered company, and all its subsidiaries in the United Kingdom, Ireland, Germany, Denmark and Sweden.
+Inter Terminals’ tax strategy applies to Inter Pipeline Europe Limited, a UK registered company, and all its subsidiaries in the United Kingdom, Ireland, Germany, Denmark Sweden and the Netherlands.

 Inter Terminals comprises the bulk liquid storage business segment of the Inter Pipeline Group, which is headed by Inter Pipeline Ltd., a Canadian registered company.